 The Benjamin Randall David Criminal Justice Scholarship was created by Mark Griffis and Dave Robertson to honor New Hanover County District Attorney, Benjamin Randall David, a champion of compassion and fairness.
 The donors hope that his legacy will be continued by the recipients of this scholarship.
-The recipient must be a full-time student accepted into the Department of Sociology and Criminal Justice, must maintain a GPA of 3.00 to be eligible for award or renewal, and will demonstrate a current personal interest and commitment to community affairs, non-profit volunteerism, and community or public service.
+The recipient must be a full-time student accepted into the Department of Sociology and Criminal Justice, must maintain a GPA of 3.00 to be eligible for award or renewal, and demonstrate a current personal interest and commitment to community affairs, non-profit volunteerism, and community or public service.
 Contact the Department of Sociology and Criminal Justice for more information.

 The Madeline Randall David Theatre Scholarship was created by Mark Griffis and Dave Robertson to honor Madeline Randall David, daughter of Ben and Stephanie.
 The donors hope this gift will inspire recipients to be a blessing in the lives of those whom they touch, just as Maddy has touched her parents and so many more.
-The recipient must have been accepted into the Department of Theatre (formerly Theatre Program) must maintain a GPA of 3.00 to be eligible for award or renewal, and will demonstrate a current personal interest and commitment to community affairs, non-profit volunteerism, and community or public service.
-Contact the Department of Theatre (formerly Theatre Program) for more information.
+The recipient must have been accepted into the Theatre Program, must maintain a GPA of 3.00 to be eligible for award or renewal, and demonstrate a current personal interest and commitment to community affairs, non-profit volunteerism, and community or public service.
+Contact the Department of Theatre Program for more information.

 The Sophia Grace David Film Studies Scholarship was created by Mark Griffis and Dave Robertson to honor Sophia Grace David, daughter of Ben and Stephanie.
 The donors hope this gift will inspire recipients to be a blessing in the lives of those whom they touch, just as she has touched her parents and so many more.
-The recipient must have been accepted into the Department of Film Studies, must maintain a GPA of 3.00 to be eligible for award or renewal, and will demonstrate a current personal interest and commitment to community affairs, non-profit volunteerism, and community or public service.
+The recipient must have been accepted into the Department of Film Studies, must maintain a GPA of 3.00 to be eligible for award or renewal, and demonstrate a current personal interest and commitment to community affairs, non-profit volunteerism, and community or public service.
 Contact the Department of Film Studies for more information.

 The Stephanie Fitzgerald David Political Science/Public Administration Scholarship was created by Mark Griffis and Dave Robertson in honor of Stephanie David, who as a career woman, mom, and wife, inspired this endowment.
-The donors hope that the recipients of this award will be able to draw from her example and impact the lives of those around them.
-The recipient must have been accepted into the Department of Public and International Affairs (formerly the Department of Political Science) must maintain a GPA of 3.00 to be eligible for award or renewal, and will demonstrate a current personal interest and commitment to community affairs, non-profit volunteerism, and community or public service.
-Contact the Department of Public and International Affairs (formerly the Department of Political Science) for more information.
+The donors hope that the recipients of this award are able to draw from her example and impact the lives of those around them.
+The recipient must have been accepted into the Department of Public and International Affairs, must maintain a GPA of 3.00 to be eligible for award or renewal, and demonstrate a current personal interest and commitment to community affairs, non-profit volunteerism, and community or public service.
+Contact the Department of Public and International Affairs for more information.

 The Department of Foreign Languages and Literatures Academic Scholarship was created by the faculty and staff of the Department of Foreign Languages and Literatures and is awarded to a full-time student who has completed a minimum of 24 semester hours at UNCW.
 The recipient should have an overall GPA of 3.00 and a minimum GPA of 3.30 in foreign language coursework, including at least one intermediate foreign language class at UNCW.
-Preference is givento students with a declared major in a foreign language.
+Preference is given to students with a declared major in a foreign language.
 Contact the Department of Foreign Languages and Literatures for more information.